LennardKrause/xrdPlanner/README.md

    Sometimes I might change the name of a parameter and you will get a warning message upon startup looking something like this: _WARNING: "conic_ref_min_int" is not a valid key_!
 Either that key is no longer in use or its name got changed and is now reset to the default value.
 The settings file is updated and the warning should no longer appear after restart.
 Apart from this, your edited settings file will not be altered after updating.

 ## Latest updates:
+  - 2024-09-23 Update: Added a detector editor to define and add whatever detector you collect your data with, now more easily.
+  - 2024-09-23 Update: Changed the detector module definition from mm to px (added custom detectors won't be available!).
+  - 2024-09-23 Update: Added a preview plot to the FWHM setup window.
   - 2024-06-20 Update: Added highlighting of a clicked contour.
   - 2024-06-20 Bugfix: Incorrect removal of beamstop contour.
   - 2024-05-30 Update: Added support for custom unit cells to calculate and plot conics.